It's a wrap! We bring you a brief lowdown on paper, cardboard and gift box innovations seen at LUXE PACK Monaco this week.

 Westrock launched a reversible carton designed with spirits e-commerce and gift-giving in mind: one side is a plain, anonymous shipper, and the other is printed with branding.
 A product can be delivered in the plain shipper, then the carton unfolded and refolded, so the branding is on the outside.
 Westrock is working on developing a twist-up version of its EcoPush paperboard packaging for solid formulas such as deodorants.
 A model for lipsticks is also in the works.
-Westrock’s plastic-free blisterless cartons are an alternative to blister packs, while its paperboard tray with clip in boxes can be used to replace a variant.
+Westrock’s cartonboard 'blister' packs are a plastic-free alternative to blister packs, while its paperboard tray with clip in boxes can be used to replace a plastic variant.

 Knoll Packaging was highlighting its KnollLuxe premium board platform, a 100% cardboard, multi-level platform.
 The coffret-maker also showed its monomaterial EcoForm solution.
 Initially positioned as an alternative to thermoformed plastic platforms, EcoForm was recently developed for Chanel's limited-edition Chanel N°5 blister pack.
 Knoll also highlighted a trend for 12-day advent calendars instead of the traditional 24.